Information for applicants for 2026 Q2

 - Nivedita Bhattacharya, MassTech, India

-- When a large number of applications are received in a given round, other FeMS+ committee members & members of our scientific and industry advisory boards may be asked to assess applications.
-Current FeMS+ committee members and both scientific and industry advisory board members can be viewed on the FeMS+ website.
+- If a large number of applications are received in a given round, other FeMS committee members & members of our scientific and industry advisory boards may be asked to assess applications.
+Current FeMS committee members and both scientific and industry advisory board members can be viewed on the FeMS website.

 Award terms

-- FeMS+ members have unlimited attempts to apply for a FeMS+ Empowerment Award in a year (maximum one per quarter) but can only receive the award once.
+- FeMS members have unlimited attempts to apply for a FeMS Empowerment award in a year (maximum 1 per quarter) but can only receive the award once.

-- Successful Q1 2026 Empowerment grant awardees will be required to provide a photo for use in FeMS+ social media & newsletter (the award will not be paid out until this is received).
+- Successful grant awardees will be required to provide a photo for use in FeMS social media and newsletter (the award will not be paid out until this is received).

 - Awardee contact details may be forwarded to our sponsors for their own promotional purposes.
 You can opt out of this during the application process.